newrelic/entity-definitions/README.md

   - If you suspect that your identifiers may not fulfil our length requirements, set the optional `encodeIdentifierInGUID` field to true.
 - The definition needs to provide enough information to differentiate this entity from others.
 It cannot be a subset nor a superset of any existing definition.
-- If the names of your telemetry attributes are too generic you can define a condition on an attribute that needs to be met for the entity to be synthesized.
+- If the names of your telemetry attributes are too generic, you can define a condition to match on the value of an attribute.
   For more information on our supported conditions please refer to the [conditions](#conditions) section.
 - If you are creating a definition for a `domain` and `type` that already exists we'll need to understand your use case, so please provide an explanation in your PR or get in touch with us to discuss it.